Burned Paw Pads in Dogs

 • Perform the pavement test - hold the back of a hand against the pavement for seven seconds.
 If it’s uncomfortable, then delay the dog walk

-Are Burned Paw Pads Common in Dogs?
+Are Burned Paw Pads in Dogs common?

 Low grade burns associated with walking on hot asphalt or sand are common in dogs.
 Severe burns are uncommon.